adestefa/machine-learning-in-c/README.md

 <img src="imgs/double.png" alt="Image Description" style="width:200px;">

-A simple cost function that includes an average square and bias
+We use a simple cost function that includes an average square and bias to drive the model toward accuracy

 <img src="imgs/cost_function.png" alt="Image Description" style="width:500px;">

-We then construct our training method that iterates over the cost and drives it down using epsilon and a set rate:
+We then construct our training method that iterates over the cost and drives it down using epsilon and a set rate (shown here with two inputs)

 <img src="imgs/training_cycles.png" alt="Image Description" style="width:500px;">

 Using this approch we can begin training the model:

 <img src="imgs/double_outcome.png" alt="Image Description" style="width:340px;">

 But a single input can only do so much work, let's add another input and increase our power

 <img src="imgs/two_inputs.png" alt="Image Description" style="width:400px;">

-Now we have a single artificial neuron with  two inputs that uses signmoid as an activity function to limit unbound values, and uses a bias to shift the outcome.

-We can then begin training on new data to model logic gates.
-This gives us AND, OR and NAND models that function well.
+Now we have a single artificial neuron with two inputs which uses signmoid as an activity function to limit unbound values, and uses a bias to shift the outcome.
+We can now begin training on new data to model logic gates.
+This gives us AND, OR and NAND gate models that function well.

 <img src="imgs/gate_training_data.png" alt="Image Description" style="width:300px;">